House GOP furious with Senate

 House Republicans were furious with Senate Republicans and President Obama on Saturday for trying to cut a debt ceiling deal that leaves them out in the cold.

 Members emerged from a conference meeting saying Obama had double-crossed them by breaking off talks in order to shop for a better deal from the Senate GOP.

 They said the deal, formulated by centrist Sen. Susan Collins (R-Maine.), would never get House GOP approval.

 “They are trying to jam us with the Senate and we are not going to roll over and take that,” House Budget Committee Chairman Paul Ryan (R-Wis.) said after a GOP conference meeting.

-“We won't support it,” he said of the Collins proposal, which would hike the debt ceiling until the end of January and fund the government for six months at the level of the sequester.
+“We won't support it,” he said of the Collins proposal, which would hike the debt ceiling until Jan.
+15, 2014, and fund the government for six months at the level of the sequester.